I tried Hermes Agent's Mixture of Agents (MoA)

 |---|---|---|

-| Router type | NVIDIA LLM Router v3 / OpenRouter Auto | MLP classifier or heuristic selects and routes to one model |
+| Router-based | NVIDIA LLM Router v3 / OpenRouter Auto | An MLP classifier or heuristic selects and sends to one model |

-| Coordinator LLM type | Sakana Fugu | A small trained LLM calls multiple models in the background and synthesizes |
+| Coordinator LLM-based | Sakana Fugu | A trained small LLM calls and synthesizes multiple models behind the scenes |

-| Aggregator type | Hermes MoA | N reference models provide opinions, one aggregator synthesizes them |
+| Aggregator-based | Hermes MoA | N reference models provide opinions, one aggregator synthesizes them |

-How MoA Works (Reference + Aggregator)
+How MoA Works (reference + aggregator)

 The official docs describe MoA as follows: